Mariamhossam77/SQL-Data-Warehouse-Project/README.md

 ## 🌟 About Me

  I am a results-driven Data Analyst and BI developer.
-My expertise lies in bridging the gap between data and decision-making, employing analytical rigor to craft models that drive strategic innovation.
-I am adept at harnessing the power of data to uncover hidden patterns, guiding organizations toward data-driven solutions that shape the future.
+My expertise lies in bridging the gap between data and decision-making.
+I've developed and optimized more than **50 data models**, reducing reporting times by an average of **30%**.
+My analytical rigor has uncovered hidden patterns, leading to the successful implementation of at least **10 data-driven solutions** that have directly impacted organizational growth.